cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 Learn more about the [pentest types](/platform-deep-dive/pentests/pentest-types/).

 {{% alert title="Important" color="primary" %}}
 Pentest duration may vary depending on the pentest scope and other factors.
+Pentests must be completed before your contract ends.
+We are unable to conduct pentesting outside of your subscription period.
 {{% /alert %}}

 ## Scope the Pentest